RubiyaHud/Redux-Initial-Setup/README.md

   <img width="746" height="945" alt="image" src="https://github.com/user-attachments/assets/a5641f8d-0eb6-4796-abd3-d38ce5ea3d49" />

 - **Create a Redux Store:**
-    - Create a file named `src/store.js`.
+    - Create a file named `src/store.js`and Copy-paste the code below.
     - Import the `configureStore` API from Redux Toolkit.
     - We'll start by creating an empty Redux store, and exporting it: